To get dressed, you will need these essentials:

 Styles included the frock coat, sack coat, morning coat, and tail coat.

-The tail coat was most popular exclusively for evening wear so should be avoided for Dickens Fair, and the sack coat was considered suitable only for informal wear.
+The tail coat was most popular exclusively for evening wear, and the sack coat was considered suitable only for informal wear.

 Capes & Outer Coats